• Skip to primary navigation

 2025 Journal articles

-2. Calabrese, S. and Mortari, D. “Solving Approximate ODEs subject to Noisy Data using the Theory of Functional Connections,” 2025.
-TBD.
-In preparation.
+2. Mortari, D. “Solving Approximate ODEs subject to Noisy Data using the Theory of Functional Connections,” 2025.
+In progress.

-3. de Almeida, A., Vaillant, T., and Mortari, D. “Using the Theory of Functional Connections to Build Poincaré Sections”, 2025.
-TBD.
-In preparation.
+5. de Almeida, A. and Mortari, D. “Using the Theory of Functional Connections to Build Poincaré Sections”, 2025.
+Nonlinear Dynamics.
+Submitted.

-5. Mortari, D. “Leveraging Minimum Parameterization in the Theory of Functional Connections,” 2025.
+6. Mortari, D. “Leveraging Minimum Parameterization in the Theory of Functional Connections,” 2025.
 Lobachevskii Journal of Mathematics.
-Submitted.
+In print.

 7. Gutierrez de Alba, J., Tresaco, E., and Mortari, D. “A Study on an Optimal Analytical and an Accurate Algorithmic Landing Techniques,” 2025.
-Advances of Space Research.
-Submitted.
+Advances in Space Research.
+In print.

 Research team